Good Earth Farm | ![]() |

 seem to be OK with some cold nights - of course, if there is a frost, cover

-and melons.
-As with cucumbers, a transplant helps you get a couple of weeks
+eggplants, and melons.
+As with cucumbers, a transplant helps you get a couple

-jump on the harvest season, and gives you a plant that will, in most years, be
+of weeks jump on the harvest season, and gives you a plant that will, in most

-big enough to withstand a mild insect attack.
-A lot of farmers grow these crops
+years, be big enough to withstand a mild insect attack.
+A lot of farmers grow

-on black plastic, which warms up the soil, maintains even levels of moisture in
+these crops on black plastic, which warms up the soil, maintains even levels of

-the soil, and fights the weeds.
-Put the plants about 1 foot apart in the row,
+moisture in the soil, and fights the weeds.
+Put the plants about 1 foot apart

 Harvest tip.
 Once they start making